 Tishani Doshi is an award-winning poet and dancer of Welsh-Gujarati descent.
 She was born in Madras, India, in 1975.
 She received her masters in writing from the Johns Hopkins University in America and worked in London in advertising before returning to India in 2001 to work with the choreographer Chandralekha, with whom she performed on many international stages.
 An avid traveller, she has been trekking in the Ethiopian Bale Mountains, visited Antarctica with a group of high-school students, and documented the largest transvestite gathering in Koovakam.
 She has written about her travels in newspapers such as the Guardian, International Herald Tribune, The Hindu and the Financial Times.

-Tishani Doshi divides her time between Cheyyur, Tamil Nadu, and Italy.
-She frequently moonlights as a dancer.
+Tishani Doshi currently lives on a beach between two ﬁshing villages in Tamil Nadu with her husband and three dogs, and sometimes moonlights as a dancer.
 For more information, see her website www.tishanidoshi.com.

 Books by Tishani Doshi